 - A statement from the Minister of Commerce asking the Commerce Commission to show flexibility to enable market participants to work together to ensure essential services are provided to the public (but not price fix or market allocate)

 - NZX offering class relief for equity issuers

 - Some limited capital relief to assist banks (and hopefully non-banks) to give mortgage holidays.
 This is mainly by modifying the accounting treatment for capital so these loans don’t have be treated as in default

 - The passing of the Credit Contracts and Consumer Finance (Exemptions for COVID-19) Amendment Regulations 2020 (for registered banks) and the Credit Contracts and Consumer Finance (Exemptions for COVID-19) Amendment Regulations (no 2) 2020 (for non-bank lenders)

 - Temporary removal of LVR restrictions announced by the Reserve Bank

 - FMA offering 'no action' relief to an applicant for a breach of a statutory or regulatory obligation

 - Support announced to risk-share business lending (for banks only at this stage)

 - Deferral of the changes to the Credit Contracts and Consumer Finance Act, which in particular allow for a 6-month deferral of the fit and proper person certification, which is now due on 1 March 2021

-- Deferral of the commencement of the Financial Services Legislation Amendment Act – which gives those who still have a lot of work to do to apply for a licence by 29 June this year to defer doing so until at least March 2021 (although those who have filed don’t need to refile and those ready to file, can still do so)
+- Deferral of the commencement of the Financial Services Legislation Amendment Act to 15 March 2021 - which gives those who still have a lot of work to do to apply for a licence by 29 June this year to defer doing so (although those who have filed don’t need to refile and those ready to file, can still do so)